-In the year ended 31 December 2011, the Group has reviewed all of the new and revised Standards and Interpretations issued by the AASB that are relevant to its operations and effective for the current annual reporting period.
+In the year ended 31 December 2012, the Directors have reviewed the Group's new and revised Standards and Interpretations issued by the AASB that are relevant to its operations and effective for the current annual reporting period.

-It has been determined by the Group that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on its business and, therefore, no change is necessary to Group accounting policies.
+It has been determined by the Directors that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on the Group's business and, therefore, no change is necessary to the Group's accounting policies.

-The Group has also reviewed all new Standards and Interpretations that have been issued but are not yet effective for the year ended 31 December 2011.
-As a result of this review the Directors have determined that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on its business and, therefore, no change necessary to Group Accounting Policies.
+The Directors have also reviewed all new Standards and Interpretations that have been issued but are not yet effective for the year ended 31 December 2012.
+As a result of this review the Directors have determined that there is no impact, material or otherwise, of the new and revised Standards and Interpretations on the Group's business and, therefore, no change necessary to the Group's Accounting Policies.